-Almost every car is affected by depreciation and will constantly lose value the longer it remains in service.
+Nearly every car is affected by depreciation and will constantly lose value the longer it remains in service.
 Different cars depreciate at different rates, so choosing the right model can reduce the amount of money you lose in depreciation – more on that later.
-Generally, cars lose most of their initial value in the first three years, which makes a nearly new car great value as it's typically much less expensive than a brand-new equivalent.

 What is a car depreciation rate?

-Car depreciation can sometimes be described as 'fast' or 'slow', which refers to the rate at which a particular vehicle loses value.
+Car depreciation may be described as 'fast' or 'slow', which refers to the rate at which a particular vehicle loses value.
 Models with 'fast' depreciation lose value more quickly than the average car, while cars with slow depreciation will hold on to more of that value for longer than average.

 How to work out car depreciation